Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: Introduction

+\begin{theorem} The identity component of the Sato-Tate group of the Jacobian of the hyperelliptic curve $y^2=x^{12}+c$ is $\U(1)_2 \times \U(1)_3.$ \end{theorem} These results are proved in Section \ref{sec:genus45proof}.
 The methods used for the proof of Theorem \ref{genus4} and Theorem \ref{genus5} require using automorphisms and morphisms of curves to prove the result.
-It is unclear how to generalize the process for arbitrary genus.
 To generalize results like those of Theorem \ref{genus4} and Theorem \ref{genus5} to higher genus $C_1$ curves, we prove a partial splitting of the Jacobians of higher genus curves in the following theorem (see Theorem \ref{splitting}).

-\begin{theorem} Let $v_2: \mathbb Q^* \rightarrow \mathbb Z$ denote the $2$-adic valuation map, i.e. $v_2(a/b) = \alpha$, where $\frac{a}{b}=2^\alpha\frac{e}{d}$ and $p$ does not divide $e$ or $d$.
-Let $C: y^2= x^{2g+2}+c$ be a hyperelliptic curve of genus $g$ and write $k:= v_2(g+1)$.
+\begin{theorem} Let $v_2\colon \mathbb Q^* \rightarrow \mathbb Z$ denote the $2$-adic valuation map, i.e. $v_2(a/b) = \alpha$, where $\frac{a}{b}=2^\alpha\frac{e}{d}$ and $p$ does not divide $e$ or $d$.
+Let $C_1\colon y^2= x^{2g+2}+c$ be a hyperelliptic curve of genus $g$ and write $k:= v_2(g+1)$.
 Then we have the following isogeny over $\overline{\mathbb Q}$.

 which relates the curves